Theory of coupled neuronal-synaptic dynamics: Introduction

-The view that synapses serve purely to sculpt neuronal dynamics is mirrored in machine learning models.
-In these systems, weight parameters are trained via gradient descent, then fixed.
-However, allowing weights to be modulated by the activity of artificial units, in analogy with ongoing plasticity in neural circuits, has been shown to confer a variety of computational advantages \cite{miconi2018backpropamine, miconi2018differentiable, hinton1987using, tyulmankov2022meta}, particularly in tasks requiring working memory \cite{masse2019circuit}.
-For example, \citet{ba2016using} showed that recurrent networks performing sequential processing tasks benefit from using a combination of slow weights trained via backpropagation and fast weights that undergo activity-dependent updates.
-In particular, long-term temporal dependencies are more easily stored in synaptic working memory than in activity-based working memory.
-For practical applications, recurrent networks have been largely superseded by transformers \cite{vaswani2017attention}.
-While these models were not originally motivated by neuroscience, \citet{schlag2021linear} showed that linearized transformers \cite{katharopoulos2020transformers} are equivalent to fast weight programmers \cite{schmidhuber1992learning}, a type of recurrent network with activity-dependent weight updates \footnote{This equivalence arises due to the fact that attention, the core component of transformers, is based on forming linear combinations of neuronal activity vectors weighted by inner products between pairs of activity vectors; this effect can be mimicked by multiplying an activity vector by a weight matrix that has been shaped through activity-dependent plasticity to encode outer products of activity vectors.}.
-Using a meta-learning approach, \citet{miconi2022learning} showed that recurrent networks endowed with neuromodulated Hebbian or anti-Hebbian plasticity can evolve the ability to acquire novel tasks.
-In a related approach, \citet{tyulmankov2022meta} found that ongoing anti-Hebbian plasticity, discovered via a meta-learning procedure, enables high-capacity recognition memory consistent with human behavior.
+The view that synapses serve solely to sculpt neuronal dynamics is mirrored in machine learning.
+In artificial neural networks, weights are trained via gradient descent, then fixed.
+However, allowing weights to be modulated by the activity of the units has been shown to confer computational advantages \cite{miconi2018backpropamine, miconi2018differentiable, hinton1987using, miconi2022learning, tyulmankov2022meta}, particularly in tasks requiring short-term memory storage \cite{masse2019circuit}.
+For example, \citet{ba2016using} showed that recurrent networks benefit from a combination of ``slow weights'' trained via backpropagation and ``fast weights" that undergo activity-dependent updates (the model we study is essentially the continuous-time counterpart of this proposal).
+In practice, recurrent networks have been superseded by transformers \cite{vaswani2017attention}.
+While these models were not neuroscientifically motivated, \citet{schlag2021linear} showed that linearized transformers \cite{katharopoulos2020transformers} are equivalent to fast weight programmers \cite{schmidhuber1992learning}, a recurrent network with activity-dependent weight updates \footnote{This equivalence arises due to the fact that \textit{attention}, the core component of transformers, is based on forming linear combinations of neuronal states weighted by inner products between pairs of neuronal states; this can be mimicked by multiplying a neuronal state by a coupling matrix that has been shaped through activity-dependent plasticity to encode outer products of neuronal states.}.

-Machine-learning models that use plasticity-like weight dynamics tend to share certain features.
-For instance, the weights are typically not fully plastic, but are expressed as the sum of a static component, trained for example via backpropagation, and a plastic component.
-Moreover, plasticity is typically Hebbian, not purely presynaptic.
-The model we study shares both of these properties, and can be interpreted as the continuous-time counterpart of the fast-weights model of \cite{ba2016using}.